jt-zhang/jt-zhang.github.io/_pages/about.md

 **Undergraduate:** Sep.
 2017 - Jul.
 2021, Dept. of CS&T, Xidian University,<span style="color: white;">........</span>Xian, China -->

 ## About Me
-I am currently a first-year PhD student in the Department of Computer Science at Tsinghua University, with my main research focus on efficient training and inference of large models.
+<span style="font-family: 'Segoe UI', sans-serif;">I am currently a first-year PhD student in the Department of Computer Science at Tsinghua University, with my main research focus on efficient training and inference of large models.</span>

 ## Supervisor